BoykoDmytr/Boyko.University.FeP-1/README.md

 Some output formats may be hard to read but correct

+## Week 11
+- Precision Control

+Basic Operations:

+Changing the accuracy of the results.

+Interface:

+A separate "Settings" tab has been created, in which there is a field for entering numbers that mean the number of decimal places.

+Usage:

+Enter the number of decimal places you want to see in your answer.

+Notes:

+Made only for the calculator tab, as it is no longer necessary

 # Project Task Decomposition
 - Develop user interface components for graph plotting
 - Develop core structure and architecture of the calculator application